juanluisbaptiste/docker-otrs/README.md

 Those environment variables is what you can configure by running the installer for a default install, plus other useful ones.

+The included docker-compose file uses `host mounted data containers` to store the database and configuration contents outside the containers.
+Please take a look at the `docker-compose.yml` to see the directory mappings and adjust them to your needs.

+#### Note ####
+Make sure that the directories on the docker host for both OTRS configuration and the MySQL data containers have the correct permissions to be accessed from within the containers.
+The `volumes/mysql` directory should be owned by the MySQL user (27) and the `volumes/config` directory must be owned by id 500 and group id 48.
+Before running `docker-compose up` make sure permissions are ok:

+    chown 27 volumes/mysql
+    chown 500:48 volumes/config

-For production use there's another `docker-compose` file that points to the pre-built images.
-After adjusting the [`docker-compose-prod.yml`](https://github.com/juanluisbaptiste/docker-otrs/blob/master/docker-compose-prod.yml) file with the previously described environment variables (don't forget to configure the [SMTP relay](https://github.com/juanluisbaptiste/docker-postfix)), you can test the service with `docker-compose`:
+For production use there's another `docker-compose` file that points to the pre-built images (be sure that the _host volume directory permissions are correct_ as described before).
+Then, after adjusting the [`docker-compose-prod.yml`](https://github.com/juanluisbaptiste/docker-otrs/blob/master/docker-compose-prod.yml) file with the previously described environment variables (don't forget to configure the [SMTP relay](https://github.com/juanluisbaptiste/docker-postfix)), you can test the service with `docker-compose`:

     sudo docker-compose -f docker-compose-prod.yml up